-Being the sweat experts we are, we dug into the research to get some answers.
+We did a bit of research to get some answers.
 Here’s what we found.

-Science-Backed Reasons Antiperspirants Make You Smell Worse
+Why Antiperspirant or Deodorant Can Make You Smell Worse

 Research published in the Archives of Dermatological Research found that antiperspirants can increase the level of odor-causing bacteria in the armpit, which could lead to underarm odor.

 In the study, the subjects agreed to stop wearing deodorant or antiperspirant for a month.
-Researchers examined the diversity and amount of armpit bacteria before, during and after they resumed using deodorant.
+Researchers then examined the diversity and amount of armpit bacteria before, during and after they resumed using deodorant.

 Other Factors That Make Your Sweat Smell Worse